Richi2PL/Minceraft-I-NotMine/README.md

 # Pros and Cons
 Pros:
-- No download, it's playable in your Web Browser for free
+- It's playable in your Web Browser
 - Get's decant FPS on low-end devices like Chromebooks

 Cons: